isabella232/www-event-2020-NewZealandDay/sponsors/index.md

 Our platform was purpose built by people who have experience running energy companies, so we know it works.
 Flux is a subsidiary of Meridian Energy, New Zealand's largest energy generator and its fourth-largest retailer.
 We're a team of around 150 software developers, test analysts, designers, customer experience, and product people.

+**Special Thanks** to Flux Federation for their generous additional donation, in support of our efforts to provide a more inclusive and welcoming environment.
+The additional funds allowed us to provide fitted-cut ("women's") t-shirt sizes, rather than having only "unisex" (straight-cut, "men's") sizes.

 ---------------------